-The student development officer is responsible for the student support and counseling, extracurricular and recreational services offered by the college.
-The student development officer also is responsible for provision of services required by students to meet their developmental and support needs throughout their course of studies.
+The dean of students is responsible for the student support and counseling, extracurricular and recreational services offered by the college.
+The dean of students also is responsible for provision of services required by students to meet their developmental and support needs throughout their course of studies.
 This staff member works with the administration and faculty to provide a climate conducive to learning for students enrolled in the college.
-The student development officer at St. John's College also serves in the role of disability coordinator.
-You may contact the student development officer at (217) 814-5468.
+The dean of students at St. John's College also serves in the role of disability coordinator.
+You may contact the dean of students at (217) 814-5468.